 To enter an online chaplaincy master's degree program, students are required to have a bachelor's degree from an accredited institution.
 Those seeking admission to a doctoral-level program generally need to have a master's degree, which may need to be in a religious field such as divinity; these programs may also prefer applicants who are ordained pastors or ministers.
 In all of these cases, schools could require prospective students to submit a pastoral recommendation from the student's church or pastor.

 Online Master of Divinity - Chaplaincy

 Most online chaplaincy programs are based in the Christian faith, although there are also Islamic programs and inter-faith programs designed for military chaplains.
-Depending on the program, courses may be completed asynchronously at the student's convenience or online classes are held at a specific date and time.
-Typically, coursework is accessed through the school's distance learning portal and students communicate with professors and fellow students via e-mail, instant messaging and online forums.
+Depending on the program, courses may be completed asynchronously at the student's convenience, or they may be held at a specific date and time.
+Typically, coursework is accessed through the school's distance learning portal, and students communicate with professors and fellow students via e-mail, instant messaging and online forums.

 Master's degree programs in this field may take up to four years to complete and provide in-depth study of various Bible interpretations, often in the original written language.

 Common coursework includes:

 - Christian ethics